JohnnyNiu/example_webapp/README.md

-# example_webapp
+### Introduction
-This is a project to implement an example dummy blog webapp
+This is a project to implement an example dummy blog webapp.

+### Language and framework
+ - Springboot